-If that's the case, we recommend checking out some of the below suggestions to make it easier for teams and other users to trigger incidents and notify the tech on-call.
+Check out the below suggestions to make it easier for teams to trigger incidents and notify on-call responders.

 Send an email from your inbox to trigger an incident